IzzyLeech/Moto-Junkie/README.md

 # Testing

-From testing the site, overall I feel the goal that I set out were met.
-The site is responsive to small devices(Galaxy fold, Iphone), medium devices (Ipad, Galaxy Tab), large devices(laptop, desktop.).
-Images size appropriately to the screen sizes staying in it aspect ratio and looking clear.
-Section stay center through responsive with layout staying consistent.
-The inforamtion is up to date and resembles the needs of the user.
+From testing the site, overall I feel the goal that I set out was met.
+The site is responsive to small devices(Galaxy fold, iPhone), medium devices (Ipad, Galaxy Tab), and large devices(laptop, desktop.).
+Images size appropriately to the screen sizes staying in their aspect ratio and looking clear.
+Section stays center through responsive with layout staying consistent.
+The information is up to date and resembles the needs of the user.

-\
-&nbsp;

-Problem's that I experience during testing.
+The problems that I experience during testing.

-+ I had to add an extra media query of max-width 1770px to fix an issues of the annotaion table not staying inline with constructor table that would happen when the screen width  went below 1770px.
++ I had to add an extra media query of max-width 1770px to fix issues of the annotation table not staying in line with the constructor table that would happen when the screen width went below 1770px.

-+ I added grid posistion to my form content for better reponsive after testing with standard box model wasnt effiecent enough.
++ I added grid position to my form content for better reponsive after testing with the standard box model wasn't efficient enough.

-+ I restructured my main-content's flex from originally being flex wrap on larger screen to change it to a grid and column flex hybrid.
-I used flew wrap on rows and flex basis on the column so it would be better reponsive on larger screen.
-It would switch to column on smaller screen with media query.
-This was also implemented on the rider section.
++ I restructured my main content's flex from originally being flex-wrap on a larger screen to changing it to a grid and column flex hybrid.
+I used flew wrap on rows and flex-basis on the column so it would be better responsive on a larger screen.
+It would switch to the column on a smaller screen with a media query.
+This was also implemented in the rider section.

-+ At first during testing I taught the table were responsive when sized but with further inspecting it was clearly not.
-To fixes the problem I added a scroll to the rider championship table and the constructor table.
++ At first, during testing, I taught the table was responsive when sized but with further inspection, it was not.
+To fix the problem I added a scroll to the rider championship table and the constructor table.

-+  When deploying my site to github pages, I encoutered the problem of my styelsheet not linking to my Html.
-The problem occured from my assets folder being capitalize.
-I first change the "a" to uppercase so It would link, but sticking to industry standard of having dictoerys in lowercase.
-I uses the git command of git mv casesensitive tmp,git mv tmp CaseSensitive to fix the problem.
++  When deploying my site to GitHub pages, I encountered the problem of my stylesheet not linking to my Html.
+The problem occurred from my assets folder being capitalized.
+I first change the "a" to uppercase so It would link, but sticking to the industry standard of having the directory in lowercase.
+I use the git command of git mv case-sensitive tmp,git mv tmp CaseSensitive to fix the problem.

-+ Error's I encounted when I ran my HTML through validator w3 were using the <bold> element in my <th> element which is by default already a style of the element.
-Adding px to my width and height img tags, leaving my ACTION in my FORM element empty and leaving my SRCSET empty in my img tag.
-To fix these error's I deleted all the inappropiate values that were needed.
++ Error's I encountered when I ran my HTML through validator w3 was using the <bold> element in my <th> element which is by default already a style of the element.
+Adding px to my width and height img tags, leaving my ACTION in my FORM element empty, and leaving my SRCSET empty in my img tag.
+To fix this error I deleted all the inappropriate values that were needed.
 [Result](wireframe/html%20validator.png "W3C HTML")

-+ Error's I encouted when I ran my CSS through validator w3 jigsaw were reorangise my overflow rule last in the upcoming section, a spell check in my .nav-menu, and deleting a word-break rule that was deprecated.
-I have 5 warnings for vender extension.
++ Error's I encountered when I ran my CSS through validator w3 jigsaw were reorganizing my overflow rule last in the upcoming section, spell checks in my .nav-menu, and deleting a word-break rule that was deprecated.
+I have 5 warnings for vendor extension.
 [Result](wireframe/css%20validator.png "W3C CSS")

 \
 &nbsp;

 ## Unfixed Bugs

-A bug that I encouted was having marign on the left or right of a table that was in scroll.
-If I had a margin on when the scroll appeared on lower screen size the table would overflow out of the margin set impeading the visual of the start row and the end row.
-To compromise I turned off margin left and right for visual structure inconsistency.
+A bug that I encountered was having a margin on the left or right of a table that was in the scroll.
+If I had a margin on when the scroll appeared on the lower screen size the table would overflow out of the margin set impending the visual of the start row and the end row.
+To compromise I turned off the margin left and right for visual structure inconsistency.

 \
 &nbsp;